-Policy-wise, our results suggest governments will need to find other strategies to counter gang rule, perhaps by trying to shape local norms of combo legitimacy, or undermining drug profits.
+Policy-wise, our results suggest governments will need to go beyond piecemeal state-building to counter gang rule, perhaps by trying to shape local norms of combo legitimacy, or undermining drug profits.
 But caution is warranted.
-Our interviews, model, and empirical results suggest that criminal rents and the need for legitimacy discipline gangs, pushing them to be less extractive and more focused on citizen welfare.
-Undermining drug profits could result in more ruthless and extractive organizations, which points to a difficult policy trade-off.
+Our interviews, model, and empirical results suggest that gang violence is disciplined by the existence of criminal rents and the need for local order.
+Undermining drug profits could result in more ruthless, extractive, and violent organizations-a difficult policy trade-off.

 This still gives governments clear incentives to improve their presence and protection services.
 Not only do citizens value these services, but they also give criminal organizations incentives for restraint.

-That said, other evidence from Medellín suggests that state building will be challenging on the margin.
+That said, other evidence from Medellín suggests that state building on the margin is an enduring challenge.
 Blattman, Duncan, Lessing, and Tobon (2021b) examine a 2-year experiment that increased non-police state presence in dozens of small neighborhoods.
 They find that it is hard to shift citizen impressions of state responsiveness, quality, and legitimacy even with a large increase in street-level bureaucrats.
 Where they fall short of expectations, and struggle to deliver, the state may even reduce its legitimacy in the short term.
 This implies that state-building efforts, and attempts to discipline gangs, may need to be long and sustained (like the one in this paper).